harshhb/starWarPlanets/README.md

 ## Run
 1. Open `StarWarsPlanets.xcodeproj` in Xcode.
+2. Select `development` schema
-2. Build and run on iOS Simulator.
+3. Build and run on iOS Simulator.

 ## Design decisions
 - MVVM architecture provides a clear separation of UI and business logic